 Step 5

-Capture baseline constraints and lessons in ADRs, runbooks and review criteria so knowledge scales with the team.
+Capture key constraints and lessons in ADRs, runbooks, and engineering review criteria so the knowledge scales with the team.

 Key foundational trade-offs

-High-level tooling accelerates delivery but can hide details that matter for reliability and performance.
+High-level tooling accelerates delivery, but it can hide details that matter for reliability and performance.

 Workload isolation vs resource efficiency

-Containers and VMs improve predictability and security, but add overhead on CPU, memory and networking.
+Containers and VMs improve predictability and security, but they add overhead across CPU, memory, and networking.

 Platform portability vs native optimization

-Portable approaches are easier to move, while platform-specific tuning can deliver stronger performance at lower flexibility.
+Portable approaches are easier to move across environments, while platform-specific tuning can buy performance at the cost of flexibility.

 Synchronous simplicity vs asynchronous scalability

-Direct request/response is easier to reason about, while queues and event flows often handle spikes and failures better.
+Direct request/response is easier to reason about, while queues and event flows often absorb spikes and dependency failures better.

 What this section covers